 Keep in mind that if you're trying to transfer Pokémon from outside games like Pokémon Let's Go! or earlier titles via Pokémon Bank, you might not be able to bring every Pokémon into Sword and Shield.
-Only Pokémon that are already available in the Galar Regional Pokedex, plus a handful of legendaries and other special Pokémon, can be brought forward.
+Only Pokémon that are already available in the Galar Regional Pokedex, those that arrived in the DLC updates, and a handful of legendaries and other special Pokémon can be brought forward.
 However, any Pokémon that is available in Sword and Shield can be stored in Pokémon HOME.

 Slice them down!

 Pokémon Sword is one of two versions of the latest generation of Pokémon games.
 Journey through the U.K.-based Galar region, collect eight badges, battle rival trainers and the enthusiastic Team Yell, and catch as many Pokémon as you can.